choosing the perfect time, location,

 A NOTE ABOUT THIS GUIDE

-We are so excited to be working with you and can’t wait for our time together during your portrait session!
+We are so excited to be working with you and can’t wait for our time together during your engagement session!
 It’s normal to be a little nervous about your session.
 We always tell people that we still get nervous before having my photos taken – and we do this for a living!